naggie/dstask/README.md

 # Installation

-Note: This is beta software.
-There may be breaking changes before the 1.0 release.

 1. Copy the executable (from the [releases page][1]) to somewhere in your path, named `dstask` and mark it executable. `/usr/local/bin/` is suggested.
-1. Enable bash completions
+1. Enable bash completions by copying `.bash-completion.sh` into your home directory and sourcing it from your `.bashrc`.
+There's also a zsh completion script.
-1. Set up an alias in your bashrc: `alias task=dstask`, and source the relevant completion script
+1. Set up an alias in your `.bashrc`: `alias task=dstask` or `alias n=dstask` to make task management slightly faster.

 # Moving from Taskwarrior